Physical Location: 208 N Marr Street

 - Jeff Thompson Suite, named for a Civil War general who was captured by opposing forces just around the corner from the suite’s location.

 - Lewis de Mun Suite, named for a local man who played a big part in the construction of the U.S. Capitol building in Washington, D.C. before accompanying former Vice President Aaron Burr to explore the Louisiana Purchase territories.

 - Henry Morton Stanley Suite, named for a man who was inducted, in Pocahontas, into the Confederate Army during the Civil War, before heading in later life to Africa to search for the lost Dr. David Livingstone.

 - Nancy Jones Suite is named for one of the most remarkable women in Pocahontas history.
 Nancy and her husband, William Alliare, built the adjacent St. Charles Hotel in 1850.
 After William died in 1857, Nancy remarried and, in 1859, as Nancy Evans, she built the St. Charles Annex that houses the Nancy Jones suite today (yes, she married a third time, to Green R. Jones, after her second husband, Evans, was killed during the Civil War).
 The suite, on the second floor of the St. Charles building, has a great view of the 1872 courthouse and the town square.

 - Laurel Apartment, named for the first steamboat to travel up the Black River to Pocahontas in 1829.

-- Julia Dean Apartment, name for another well know steamboat that frequently called on Pocahontas before the Civil War.
+- Julia Dean Apartment, named for another well know steamboat that frequently called on Pocahontas before the Civil War.

 Rates information HERE